County public safety director retiring

 The commissioners Tuesday approved the retirement of Jeffrey Parish from the position in a 2-0 vote, and they appointed Chad Strobel as interim director of public safety.

-Parish has worked for the county full time since 2001 when he was hired as deputy emergency management agency director under Brian Melcer.
-When Melcer left the position, Parish was promoted to the director position in January of 2019.
+Parish has worked for the county full time since 2001 when he was hired as deputy emergency management agency director by Frank Jannetti.
+In 2005, when Brian Melcer became the director, Parish became the deputy director.
+When Melcer left the position in late 2016, Parish was promoted to the director position in 2017.

+Parish's retirement will become effective Friday, when Strobel will take the helm.

 Parish said he is looking into other possibilities of work in his retirement.